Skip to main content

 0.11.x1.13.x, 1.14.x

-Hudi works with Flink 1.13, Flink 1.14, Flink 1.15, Flink 1.16 and Flink 1.17.
+Hudi works with Flink 1.13 (up to Hudi 0.14.x release), Flink 1.14, Flink 1.15, Flink 1.16, Flink 1.17, and Flink 1.18.
 You can follow the instructions here for setting up Flink.
 Then, start a standalone Flink cluster within hadoop environment.
 In case we are trying on local setup, then we could download hadoop binaries and set HADOOP_HOME.

 # HADOOP_HOME is your hadoop root directory after unpack the binary package.